-Car Insurance in Spain for Expats (2026 Guide) | Requirements & Costs
+Car Insurance in Spain for Expats (2026): Cost, Requirements, Foreign Licences & Coverage

-Car insurance in Spain for expats works differently from the US, UK, Canada and many EU countries.
-This guide explains how car insurance in Spain works for expats, including legal requirements, coverage types, costs and the rules that apply to foreign drivers.
+Car insurance in Spain for expats is mandatory and works differently from the US, UK, Canada and many EU countries.

 If you are looking for expat-ready coverage, you can review available options here: